practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 > code.
 This project contains specs that describe Ruby language syntax, core
 > library classes, and standard library classes.

-Rubyspec provides a spec for the Ruby language itself, and we want to re-implement a part of the Ruby language; therefore we can use Rubyspec to test our implementation.
+Rubyspec provides a specification for the Ruby language itself, and we want to re-implement a part of the Ruby language; therefore we can use Rubyspec to test our implementation.